gspiga/gspiga.github.io/_posts/2023-04-08-post1-strugglR.md

 names(labels) <- names(df)

 library(Hmisc)
-# We know use upData() to make each variable label an attribute of each column instead of just the dataframe
+# We now use upData() to make each variable label an attribute of each column instead of just the data frame
 df.new <- upData(df.red, labels = labels.list)
 View(df.new)
 ```
-With each variable label an attribute to each column, any further subsetting of the data frame still retains the variable labels, since they are now a unique attribute of each column, and not an overall data frame.
+With each variable label an attribute to each column, any further subsetting of the data frame still retains the variable labels, since they are now a unique attribute of each column and not an overall data frame.
 We can confirm this by checking the attributes of the data frame and the column.

 ```
 attributes(df.new)